 10. Modified Homework Expectations

-• Example: The student is given shorter homework assignments or extra time to complete them to prevent overwhelm and allow for better concentration at home.
+• Example: The student is given shorter homework assignments or extra time to complete them, preventing overwhelm and allowing for better concentration at home.

 12. Visual Aids and Organizational Tools

-• Example: The student uses color-coded folders for each subject and can access visual aids like a wall calendar or planner to keep track of assignments and important dates.
-IQ testing that we do often points to this strategy if a child with ADHD tends to do better with visually oriented tasks.
+• Example: The student uses color-coded folders for each subject and can access visual aids, such as a wall calendar or planner, to keep track of assignments and important dates.
+The IQ testing we often conduct points to this strategy, as a child with an attention deficit tends to perform better with visually oriented tasks.

 School Legal Aspects